Why Do Some People Faint at the Sight of Blood?

 Stimulating the NTS can result in one of two outcomes:

 - Activation of the parasympathetic ("rest and digest") nervous system.
 This results in cardioinhibition, or a drop in heart rate and the heart's ability to contract.

 - Vasodilation, or widening of blood vessels, caused by deactivation of the sympathetic ("fight or flight") nervous system.
 This leads to a drop in blood pressure despite no change in heart rate.

 As I am, unfortunately, all too familiar, symptoms leading up to an episode of fainting include lightheadedness, ringing in the ear (tinnitus), sweating, inability to form words easily, weakness, and tunnel vision.
 And then we unconsciously fall, which is quite scary—but your body's smarter than you are, because now you're laying down.
 Your poor brain can receive the blood and oxygen it's been stubbornly telling you it needs.

 Now back to blood.
 It makes sense that some kind of physical insult—prolonged standing, heat, hunger, dehydration—can lead to abnormal nerve signaling.
 But stress or extreme emotion, too, can trigger the NTS.
 Case in point: Beatles fans.

 For many, seeing blood makes us slightly uneasy.
 For others, it's extremely stressful.
-Researchers believe that everybody has this fainting reflex when seeing guts, to some degree.
-In fact, it probably helped our very distant ancestors survive pretty gruesome events.
+Researchers believe that everybody has a fainting reflex when seeing guts to some degree.
+In fact, it probably helped our distant ancestors survive pretty gruesome events.

 "If you're a caveman and another caveman comes over and cuts your arm off, the sight of blood or injury may cause you to faint.
 So when you're laying there on the ground, you'll look like you're dead to the other cavemen and he won't cut your head off," explains Dr. Fred Jaeger, medical director of the Syncope Center at the Cleveland Clinic in Ohio.